Vyral/corina-cisneros/_posts/2020-08-27-q-are-lake-homes-always-waterfront-properties.md

 {% include youtube.html %}

-These are the differences between lake access and waterfront homes.
+<p style="text-align:center;">These are the differences between lake access and waterfront homes.</p>

 Are lake homes always waterfront properties?
 The simple answer is no, but allow me to explain: